-Colour Chess and Lure are stand-alone games that can be combined, with adjustable gaming setups allowing for complexity to suit anything from kids to experts.
+Colour Chess and Lure are stand-alone games that can be combined, with adjustable gaming setups allowing for complexity to suit anything from young kids right through to Chess Masters.

 Setting up the board

-The quickest way to get started – just place the tiles in randomly.
+The quickest way to get started – just place the tiles in randomly and you’re ready to go!

-It’s not just for looks either, patterned boards can create very interesting games!
+It’s not just for looks either, patterned boards create very interesting games!

 Swarm Colour Chess